b-studios/doc.js/docs/guides/CUSTOMIZE.md

       # This is needed to eventually resolve relative links included in the documentation
       in_context code_object do

-        # The instance-variables are also available in the template
+        # The instance-variables are also available in the template-views
         @class = code_object
         @methods = @object.children.values.select {|c| c.is_a?
 CodeObject::Function }